mongodb/docs/source/includes/fact-fts-autocomplete-facet-results.rst

 ``title`` field.
 The ``count`` field in the results indicate the number of documents in the collection with the same title.
 In the results,
 |fts| found three documents in the collection with ``Gravity`` as its
-title, but |fts| ommited the duplicate titles and only returned one matching document.
+title, but |fts| omitted the duplicate titles and returned only one matching document.

 If you want to see the duplicate titles as shown in the results below,